shamim-001/shamim-001/README.md

 Web Developer
 ------------------------

 As a web developer,I specialize in building high-quality websites with a focus on performance, scalability, and user experience.
 My expertise allows me to create dynamic and responsive web applications that meet the unique needs of my clients.
-I am proficient in a variety of modern technologies and frameworks, including React.js, Next.js, TypeScript, TailwindCSS, Supabase, and Prisma.
+I am proficient in a variety of modern technologies and frameworks, including React.js, Next.js, TypeScript, TailwindCSS.

 *   🌍  I'm based in Dhaka
 *   ✉️  You can contact me at [theshamimahsan@gmail.com](mailto:theshamimahsan@gmail.com)